Counselling, Psychotherapy & Coaching

 Counselling, Psychotherapy or Coaching in henley

-People often arrive at therapy feeling unsure not just about what they need, but how to ask for it.
+People often arrive at therapy feeling unsure, not just about what they need, but how to ask for it.
 Counselling, psychotherapy, and coaching are terms that are sometimes used interchangeably, yet they describe different kinds of support.
-It’s completely understandable to feel confused, particularly when many therapy centres offer all three.
+It’s completely understandable to feel confused, particularly when many therapy centres offer more than one approach.

 At Cherry Tree Therapy Centre in Henley-on-Thames, we believe clarity matters.
 Not because one approach is better than another, but because different needs call for different kinds of support.
-A well-run centre doesn’t blur these distinctions or leave people to work it out alone.
-It takes responsibility for holding them thoughtfully and ethically.
+A well-run centre doesn’t create hierarchy between approaches.
+Instead, it holds them clearly, ethically, and with care.

 What’s the difference between counselling, psychotherapy, and coaching?

-While there is some overlap, counselling, psychotherapy, and coaching are not the same.
-Understanding the differences can help people feel more confident about taking the next step, without feeling pressure to “get it right” straight away.
+There is some overlap between these terms, especially in the UK, where counselling and psychotherapy are often closely aligned.
+Understanding the broad distinctions can help you feel more confident about taking the next step, without feeling pressure to “get it right” straight away.

 Coaching: forward-focused support and clarity